SomeUserName1/concept_hierarchy_formation_in_property_graphs/README.md

             By considering the structure of a graph (in the clustering) regain deleted labels
         - for each node how many edges of each type: Introduce new properties with graphy traits
         - Neighbours, types of neighbours, type of relationships, cumulative relationship,
     6. [ ] How much do we need to sample to get a correct hierarchy?
+Or how many distinct labels do we need?

 Project: Ignore the graph
 Belivable results of how good the results are ignoring the graph structure